ifurusato/tinyfx-i2c-target/README.rst

 Most calls to the I2C target are generally one-way, with an "ACK" or "ERR" response.
-Because of the limitations of what can be done within an interrupt request (IRQ), the returned status is actually from the previous request.
+Because of the limitations of what can be done within an interrupt request (IRQ), the returned response is actually from the previous request.

 It is possible to retrieve data from the I2C target using a "!" prefix to the message.
 On the TinyFxConteroller there is a placeholder for "!pir"; on the